gvwilson/sdxpy/src/glob/index.md

 [% inc file="test_glob_any.py" keep="tests" %]

 Either/or matching works much the same way.
-If the first alternative matches we try the rest of the chain;
+If the first alternative matches we try the rest of the chain.
-if not,
+If not,
 we try the second alternative, and if neither gives us a match, we fail: